There are a number of symptoms, that can point to your Crankshaft Position Sensor (CKP) failing.

-- It might be hard to get your engine started without the fuel it needs or without proper timing.
+- It might be hard to get your engine started, without the fuel it needs or without proper timing.
 If the sensor (CKP) has failed completely, then the computer won’t send any fuel to the injectors.
-Consequently, Leaving you unable to start the car.
+As a result, leaving you unable to start the car.

 Check Engine Light

-A Crankshaft Position Sensor (CKP) Failure may cause the check engine light on your dashboard to come on.
-A diagnostic scan tool could show any of the following codes:
+So, a Crankshaft Position Sensor (CKP) Failure; may cause the check engine light on your dashboard to come on.
+As a result, a diagnostic scan tool could show any of the following codes: